Informal Conflict Strategies

 Tips for Managing Difficult Conversations in the Workplace

-1. Identify your purpose and be clear about the issue.
+1. Clarify your objective and define the concern.
 (What is the specific Behavior)

-• Tips: Ask yourself: “What exactly is the behavior that is causing the problem?” and "What impact is the behavior having on you, other colleagues, and your area?
+• Tip: Ask yourself: “What specific behavior that is causing the problem?” and "What impact is the behavior having on you, other colleagues, and your area?

 • Clearly understand this first so that you can articulate it succinctly in a few sentences.

-2. Prepare for the conversation and practice ahead of time.
+2. Prepare for the conversation and rehearse ahead of time.
 (Role Play)

 3. Plan meeting details.

-• Tips: Schedule at the end of week with advanced notice
+• Tip: Schedule at the end of week with prior notification

 • Hold 30 minutes or less; face to face or video call.